Let me know if you’ve had this experience before:

 And they say: “Sure, take all the time you need and let me know when you’re ready.”

-And then just two days later, they’re “checking in with you” to see if you’ve made a decision.
+Just two days later, they’re “checking in with you” to see if you’ve made a decision.

 How does that feel?